 - Visit Volcanos National Park during day – Spend time at the visitors center learning about Kilauea and planning your day (Don’t miss!)

 - Walk the Steam Vents and Sulphur Banks along the north rim of Kilauea.
 You can reach the Steam Vents via the Crater Rim trail starting from the Visitors Center or the Volcano House, or drive to and park at Steam Vents.
 The Sulphur Banks trail starts across the road from the Steam Vents and ends back at the Visitors center.
 (Don’t miss!)

 - Hike the Halema’uma’u Trail descending thru the rainforest down to the Kilauea crater floor.
 1.8m round trip, descends 450ft.
-(If you’re able, Don’t miss)
+(If you’re able and up to it, Don’t miss)

-- View the Halema’uma’u Crater in Kilauea Caldera from most vantage points around the Kilauea rim, Halema’uma’u is currently collapsed from the 2018 Puna eruption, notice the new small green lake that has arisen at the bottom from the water table.
+- View the Halema’uma’u Crater in Kilauea Caldera from most vantage points around the Kilauea rim.

-- Walk thru Thurston Lava Tube – closed due to 2018 eruption, should open again soon.
+- Walk thru Thurston Lava Tube.
 (Don’t miss!)

 - Hike the Kilauea Iki Trail if you’re up for a moderately steep but very tropical hike down into the Kilauea Iki crater and back up.

 - Walk the Devastation Trail loop trail and view the Kilauea crater from the south rim vantage point (a favorite vantage point!) and see the Keanakakoi Crater along the way